robfatland/nexus/bash/index.md

 [nexus main](https://github.com/robfatland/nexus/tree/main)

-`bash index.md` placeholder. will point to terminal and tunnel sub-pages
+`bash index.md`: will point to terminal, tunnel sub-pages and other topics

-slightly arcane bash task: What is the volume of each subdirectory in this directory?
+arcane bash task: What is the volume of each subdirectory in this directory?

 ```
 du -h -d1